derric/cleanthesis/README.md

 # Clean Thesis
-*-- A LaTeX Style for Thesis Documents --*
+*-- A Clean LaTeX Style for Thesis Documents --*

 ## Readme: